alexandrac1420/Microframeworks_WEB/README.md

    - **Objective**: Ensure correct greeting response for GET requests at `/app/hello`.
    - **Testing Scenario**: Clients simulate GET requests to `/app/hello?name=World`.
    - **Expected Behavior**: Response should include `HTTP/1.1 200 OK` and JSON with greeting.
+   - **Outcome**: The test initially encountered a `RejectedExecutionException` due to thread pool termination.
+On subsequent runs, the test passed, confirming the correct response was generated when the server thread pool was active.
    - **Verification**: Check response content for correctness.

 2. **Test `testLoadStaticFile`**